fantpmas/hylia/src/posts/switching-from-windows-to-mac.md

 ![MacBook stock image, because, why not?](/images/macbook.jpg)

 About a year ago I changed jobs and went from a Windows machine to a MacBook Pro.
-Here are some of the issues I struggled with at first.
+Here are some of the issues I struggled with at first.​

 # Keyboard & Mouse
 ## How on earth do I right click?